MicroBlocksCN/smallvm/README.md

 It includes a low-latency task scheduler that works at timescales down to about 20 microseconds.
-It will eventually include a garbage collected memory to allow working with dynamic data structures, within the limits of the available RAM.
+It will eventually include a garbage collected memory to allow working with dynamic data structures (within the limits of the available RAM, of course).

 MicroBlocks supports incremental, "live" code development when a board is tethered but allows the program to run autonomously when the board is disconnected from the host computer.
-This allows the user to try program changes immediately, without the overhead of compiling and downloading, while still creating programs to continue to run when the board is untethered.
-Since the board retains the program in persistent Flash memory, MicroBlocks will eventually allow the program on the board to be read back into the MicroBlocks development environment for inspection or further development.
+This allows the user to see the results of a program changes immediately, without the overhead of compiling and downloading, while allowing programs to continue to run when the board is untethered.
+Since the board retains the user's program in persistent Flash memory, MicroBlocks will eventually allow the program on the board to be read back into a MicroBlocks development environment for inspection and further development.

 Built-in data types include integers, booleans, strings, object arrays, and byte arrays.

-### How do I compile the VM? ###
+## How do I compile the VM? ##

 First of all, you may not need to.
 If you have a BBC micro:bit, Calliope mini, or an AdaFruit board such as the Circuit Playground